 Down below I’ve included two methods for baking my yeast rolls.
 You can form them into ordinary dinner rolls or roll them up so they look similar to croissants.
 Either way, the next step is the same.
 All you’re going to do is let them rise for another 20 minutes and then it’s time to bake for 25 minutes.
 Then you’ll have a scrumptious batch of golden brown bread rolls ready to serve to your family and friends.

 I hope your family enjoys this homemade yeast roll recipe as much as mine does.
-I especially like to make them whenever I bake ham, using the leftover rolls and ham to make little sandwiches the next day.
+I especially like to make them whenever I bake ham, Turkey, or Slow-Roasted Beef then I use leftover rolls and meat to make little sandwiches the next day.
 Yum yum yum!
 Keep scrolling to the end of the post for even more bread and roll recipes and the recipe card.

 - All-purpose flour